rascalmicro/rascal-www/_static/build-guide.markdown

 BIN_SIZE=0x30000 FROM_ADDR=0x10000 DEST_ADDR=0x23F00000 TRACE_LEVEL=5 clean all
 $$/code

+The build should take just a minute or two.
 If this works, you'll find the binary for loading onto the serial flash with SAM-BA at at91bootstrap-rascal/at91bootstrap/bin/boot-at91sam9g20-ek-serialflash2sdram.bin.
 For executing the code in RAM with JTAG, you'll want to use at91bootstrap-rascal/at91bootstrap/bin/boot-at91sam9g20-ek-serialflash2sdram.elf instead.

 ## Building U-boot, the secondary bootloader ##
 You need to have $PATH and $CROSS_COMPILE defined from the ELDK install above.